LemonPi/binc/README.md

 =======

 Stream based calculator with variables and bitwise operator support.
-Useful for practicing binary manipulation.
+Useful for practicing boolean algebra and bit manipulation.

+Includes binary built on Windows 7 x64

 Tips:
 - build by typing "make" in the same directory